Riley Weston: Early work

-Weston graduated from Arlington High School outside of Poughkeepsie.
 Beginning in 1987, Weston carved out a career as a film and television actor, working steadily throughout her twenties in a series of mostly small bit parts.
 Her credits included the sitcoms Growing Pains, Who's the Boss? and 3rd Rock From The Sun, and the film Sister Act 2: Back in the Habit.
 Through about 1996, she was credited in her appearances as "Kimberlee Kramer".

+Age deception and Felicity

 In May 1997, and by now using the name Riley Weston, she began claiming her date of birth as 1979 in order to be considered for further acting roles.
 The deception was assisted by her slight build, at 4 ft 11 in tall and weighing 93 lbs.

-Screenwriting and age issue
+"...her reason for lying about her age had nothing to do with scoring a writing job on the hot new teen show airing on the WB and was rooted in her acting dream...it was her choice to lie about her age to get acting gigs that caused the problem."

 In 1998, she began drafting screenplays and marketing herself to television studios as a recent high school graduate.
 She was soon hired by the WB Network as a writer for the show Felicity after they saw one of her scripts about teenage sisters.
-Hailed as a child prodigy and "wunderkind" she was featured on Entertainment Weeklys October 1998 list of the "100 Most Creative People in Entertainment", which described her as an up-and-coming 19-year-old.
+She was hailed as a child prodigy and "wunderkind" by publications such as Entertainment Weekly, which included her in its October 1998 list of the "100 Most Creative People in Entertainment", which described her as an up-and-coming 19-year-old.
 Shortly thereafter, she was offered a half-million dollar screenwriting deal with Disney.

-After Entertainment Tonight began working on a segment about Weston, her real identity and age emerged.
-Soon afterward, her contract with WB expired and was not renewed, and her deal with Disney fell through.
-The story sparked much discussion about age bias in entertainment.
-Weston herself was quoted as asking: "If I were getting a job in any other industry, do you think anyone would care how old I am?"
+Series co-creator Matt Reeves cast her as a teenage character in one episode.